-LSJA has pivoted rapidly to continue supporting our RISE and SCCIP participants during the COVID-19 pandemic.
+LSJA has pivoted rapidly to continue supporting our SCCIP participants during the COVID-19 pandemic.
 Our CommuniCare strategy struck a balance between providing services and following social distancing guidelines for the safety of our staff and participants.

 - As of March 13th, Buildings were officially closed per county direction